hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `workspace_url` - The workspace URL which is of the format 'adb-{workspaceId}.{random}.azuredatabricks.net'

 * `workspace_id` - The unique identifier of the databricks workspace in Databricks control plane.

+* `storage_account_identity` - A `storage_account_identity` block as documented below.

+---

+A `storage_account_identity` block exports the following:

+* `principal_id` - The principal UUID for the internal databricks storage account needed to provide access to the workspace for enabling Customer Managed Keys.

+* `tenant_id` - The UUID of the tenant where the internal databricks storage account was created.

+* `type` - The type of the internal databricks storage account.

 ## Timeouts